Rosalyn Higgins, Lady Higgins: Education and career

 Higgins is the author of several influential works on international law, including Problems and Process: International Law and How We Use It (1994).
 Despite delivering many balanced judgements in different cases, Higgins's dissenting opinion in the ICJ's advisory opinion on the Legality of the Threat or the Use of Nuclear Weapons has been widely criticised by some legal scholars, on the grounds that it provides sovereign states with an unjustifiable amount of latitude in resort to the use of nuclear weapons in times of armed conflict.

-In October 2009 she was appointed advisor on International Law, to the British government's inquiry into the Iraq war (Headed by Sir John Chilcot).
+In October 2009 she was appointed adviser on International Law, to the British government's inquiry into the Iraq war, headed by Sir John Chilcot.

 Honours and awards

 Higgins is a member of the Institut de droit international.
-She was appointed a Dame Commander of the Order of the British Empire (DBE) in 1995, and was advanced to Dame Grand Cross (GBE) in the 2019 New Year Honours.
+In 1995, she was appointed a Dame Commander of the Order of the British Empire (DBE) "for services to international law", and in the 2019 New Year Honours promoted to Dame Grand Cross of the same Order (GBE) "for services to International Law and Justice".
 In 1988 she was appointed a Knight of the French Order of Academic Palms.
 Furthermore, in 2007 she was awarded the Balzan Prize for International Law since 1945.

 Her competence has been recognised by many academic institutions, having received at least thirteen honorary doctorates, as well as the Yale Law School Award of Merit and also the Manley-O.-Hudson medal.